Administration and Staff

 Sofia.Binioris@yu.edu I 212.960.5400 ext.
 190

-Sofia Binioris was instrumental in the launch of The Katz School of Graduate and Professional Studies.
+Sofia Binioris was instrumental in the launch of The Katz School.
 As the school's Director of New Programs and Special Initiatives, she leads new degree development, instructional design, and student support.
 She also supervises the school's undergraduate programs.
 Sofia comes to YU after a decade in university curriculum and program development, student support, academic counseling and faculty development.
 As program specialist and curriculum coordinator at The City University of New York's School of Professional Studies, she developed and launched numerous certificate and degree programs for adult and professional students, including CUNY's first Bachelor’s in Human Relations.
 She has taught courses in adult basic education, developmental reading and writing, and college composition at CUNY's LaGuardia Community College and The City College of New York.
 Sofia holds a BA in politics and economics from the University of Massachusetts and is completing an MA in Language and Literacy at The City College of New York.

 Rachael Dylenski, Executive Director of Academic Programs